 Alouise Lynch spent her childhood weekends exploring nature reserves with her parents, cultivating a love for all things wild and wonderful.
 She completed her Nature Guiding courses in 2003 and started her guiding career on a small wildlife reserve in the Western Cape.
 She was fortunate enough to get to know the Succulent Karoo through the eyes of some of the local "bossiedokters" (medicinal plant "shamans") of the Klein Karoo.
 This knowledge fueled her passion for the smaller things in nature which lead to her taking up a guiding position on Sanbona Wildlife Reserve in 2005.
 Her intimate knowledge of the botanicals on the reserve, the medicinal uses, and folklore behind the uses of plants by the San people and the Khoi pastoralists opened an otherwise arid and desolate environment to guests from all over the world.
 She went on to guide for the Mantis Collection for 5 years, after which she left guiding to take on the Wildlife Coordinator role at Sanbona Wildlife Reserve in 2009.
 Her passion for people inadvertently landed her a position in Human Resources in the Mantis Collection, where she managed a staff component of over 150 people.
 In 2012 the Lynches moved to Hermanus, and Alouise exchanged the scenic Karoo for the wide open coastline of the Overstrand, where she took up the position as the Operations Manager of the Dyer Island Conservation Trust.
 Marine conservation was a new challenge and the highlight of her 3-year tenure with the DICT was her involvement in setting up the first Seabird Rehabilitation facility, the African Penguin and Seabird Sanctuary, in the Overstrand.
 In 2015 she joined Keir in moving to Napier where she took to raising and schooling their young son, Cian, full-time.
 Homeschooling was the best choice ever for this on-the-go family - it affords them the opportunity to head to the field at the drop of a hat, incorporating learning into their ecological activities.
 Alouise is also developing the Socio-economic arm of Bionerds to include a strong Environmental Awareness aspect, alongside Environmental Skills Development for in-field professionals.
-She also serves as Secretary on the Overberg Crane Groups Committee, and runs their Social Media and Blogging - as well as volunteering her time on Social-Media for the Agulhas Plain Birding Project.
-To keep her creative juices flowing Alouise takes on Graphic Design Projects when she has time to spare.
+She also serves as Secretary on the Overberg Crane Groups Committee.
+Alouise maintains the social media and web presence of Bionerds, as well as the Fynbos Trust.
+She is a freelance graphic designer, and artist - which she uses to make science accessible for the public by drawing up Biodiversity Reports, booklets, infographics and other project based communication materials.